 - tethered cord

 Nevertheless, even if the pregnant woman who is exposed to PFAS takes enough folic acid, the risk of giving birth to a child with a neural tube defect is high, as these chemicals are highly toxic.
 The primary source of PFAS on military bases throughout the country is aqueous film-forming foam, also known as AFFF, a fire suppressant used to put out jet fuel and petroleum fires by military firefighters and trainees.
 Once PFAS are released in the environment, they persist, as they are forever chemicals.
 Similarly, once they enter the human body, they remain there forever, being able to cause serious health problems to the unborn child in pregnant women.
-If you gave birth to a child with a neural tube defect and were stationed at a contaminated military base while you were pregnant, you are entitled to financial compensation.
+If you gave birth to a child with a neural tube defect and were stationed at a contaminated military base while you were pregnant, you might be entitled to financial compensation.